wimpysworld/deb-get/README.md

     upgrade is used to install the newest versions of all packages currently installed on the system.

 install
-    install is followed by one package desired for installation or upgrading.
+    install is followed by one package (or a space-separated list of packages) desired for installation or upgrading.

 reinstall
-    reinstall is followed by one package desired for reinstallation.
+    reinstall is followed by one package (or a space-separated list of packages) desired for reinstallation.

 remove
     remove is identical to install except that packages are removed instead of installed.